-- -Paul is encouraging Timothy to stay strong in the faith. - -A lot of people have deserted Paul and stopped following Jesus; perhaps Paul doesn't want Timothy to bail out or quit like the others.
+- -Paul is encouraging Timothy to stay strong in the faith. - -A lot of people have deserted Paul and the Christian faith; perhaps Paul doesn't want Timothy to bail like the others.

-Wrap up the session by asking your students to write on their journal pages a few specific, doable goals regarding a Paul or Timothy in their lives:
+Wrap up the session by asking your students to write on their journal pages two or three things they can do to establish or renew a Paul or Timothy relationship.
+If they're short on ideas, suggest things such as: